accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/service-de-relais.md

 title: Relay service
 ---

-Relay services allow users, regardless of their mode of communication (text, signs, speech) to interact in real-time remote communication with other participants, providing conversion between modes of communication.
+Relay services allow users, regardless of their mode of communication (text, sign, speech) to interact during real-time remote communication with other participants, by providing conversion between modes of communication.

-For example: a user who communicates with sign language wants to communicate with someone who does not practice it, a relay service will provide live interpretation so that they can communicate.
+For example, if a user who communicates using sign language wants to talk to someone who does not, a relay service will provide live interpreting so that they can communicate.